Employee theft is the silent profit killer that plays a major role in the financial life or death of your restaurant, cafe, hotel, or bar.

-- I answer questions of my co-host, Ken Burgin, from the Profitable Hospitality podcast located down-under in Sydney, Australia.
+- I answer questions from my co-host, Ken Burgin, from the Profitable Hospitality podcast located down under in Sydney, Australia.

 Employee Theft from a restaurant, hotel, or bar is a term that is used when an employee steals cash, food, ingredients, or supplies while working on the job.

 In the eyes of the law, employee theft is just theft…the elements of the crime are identical.
 To commit theft, the employee must intend to permanently deprive their employer of the value of the item stolen.

 - Employee theft is an insidious crime because the employer is paying a wage and benefits to the thief on top of paying for the cost of their dishonesty.

 - Studies have shown that dishonest employees do a lot of damage because they were trusted, had daily access, and had insider know-how to circumvent accountability systems.